jonathas/jonathas.github.io/_posts/2023-11-22-optimizing-data-access-database-indexes.md

 Theory yada-yada.. let's see some examples:

-Continuing on the library idea that  was mentioned before, we have the following tables:
+Continuing on the library idea that  was mentioned before, we have the following tables represented in SQL below:

 ### Authors